ShotaDeguchi/relu_swish/README.md

 This repo is a supplementary material for [author's blog post (Japanese)]().
 Through a few examples, we investigate the relationship between [Swish](http://arxiv.org/abs/1710.05941) and a linear activation, also Swish and [ReLU](https://www.cs.toronto.edu/~fritz/absps/reluICML.pdf) activation.

 ## Purpose
-Swish (or [SiLU](https://arxiv.org/abs/1702.03118)) activation function can be considered as a generalization of a linear map and ReLU.
+Swish (equivalent to [SiLU](https://arxiv.org/abs/1702.03118)) activation function can be considered as a generalization of a linear map and ReLU.

 Activation functions are essential to introduce non-linearity to DNNs i.e. DNN approximations are heavily dependent on the properties of the selected activation functions.
 This repo builds neural networks to learn several functions with 3 different activation functions, namely, ReLU, Swish, and tanh.
 Networks have different parameter initializations, [Glorot normal](https://proceedings.mlr.press/v9/glorot10a.html) for tanh activation, [He normal](https://arxiv.org/abs/1502.01852) for ReLU ([Nair (2010)](https://www.cs.toronto.edu/~fritz/absps/reluICML.pdf)) and Swish ([Ramachandran (2017)](http://arxiv.org/abs/1710.05941), [Elfwing (2018)](https://arxiv.org/abs/1702.03118)).